Krupp decoy site: Description

 The decoy factory was 10 km from the real factory, situated on the Rottberg-Hills in Velbert.
-It occupied an area of 1.5 km × 2.5 km.
+It occupied an area of 1.5 km (1 mile) × 2.5 km (1½ miles).

 The dummy factory was supposed to mimic a poorly darkened and operating Krupp steel works as the Royal Air Force only flew at night.
-The decoy system consisted of a large number of very rudimentary dummy installations of industrial building and structures. shed roofs, a gasometer, chimneys, a railroad and elaborate light arrays and fires were among them, controlled from a nearby bunker.
+The decoy system consisted of a large number of very rudimentary dummy installations of industrial building and structures.
+Among them were shed roofs, a gasometer, chimneys, a railroad, and elaborate light arrays and fires, controlled from a nearby bunker.

 Efficiency

-RAF Bomber Command did not correctly identify the installation until 1943, by which time its bombers had dropped 64 percent of all high-explosive bombs and 75 percent of all incendiaries on it rather than the real site.
+RAF Bomber Command did not correctly identify the decoy installation until 1943, by which time its bombers had dropped 64 percent of all high-explosive bombs and 75 percent of all incendiaries on the decoy rather than the real site.

 Today's condition

-Today, only the control-bunker of the decoy-site is preserved.
-After systematic research and documentation by volunteers of the Landschaftsverband Rheinland (LVR) – Office for Archeologist Monument Protection, it was listed as a historical monument in 2013.
+Today, only the control bunker of the decoy site is preserved.
+After systematic research and documentation by volunteers of the Landschaftsverband Rheinland (LVR) – Office for Archeological Monument Protection, it was listed as a historical monument in 2013.